The Living Desert: Release

-Prior to the production of The Living Desert, Disney was releasing his films through RKO Radio Pictures.
-But due to a long-frayed relation with the studio, which had little enthusiasm for the producer's documentary releases, Disney opted to sever his relation with RKO and create his own distribution subsidiary – Buena Vista Distribution, which he named after the street where his office was located.
+Prior to the production of The Living Desert, Disney was releasing his films through RKO Radio Pictures, but due to a long-frayed relation with the studio, which had little enthusiasm for the producer's documentary releases, Disney opted to sever his relation with RKO and create his own distribution subsidiary – Buena Vista Distribution, which he named after the street where his office was located.
+Some pre-existing contracts between RKO and Disney continued until the animated short In the Bag (1956).

+The film had its world premiere on November 9, 1953 at the Sutton theatre in New York City.
+It was packaged with two shorts; the animated short Ben and Me and the live action short Stormy, the Thoroughbred.

 The Living Desert received some criticism for bringing unsubtle humor to its scenes of desert life – Bosley Crowther of The New York Times called Disney to task for adding jokey musical effects to several of the film's scenes, including hoedown music for a sequence involving a scorpion mating dance.
-Nonetheless, the film was a commercial success: the US$300,000 production grossed US$4,000,000 at the box office.
+Nonetheless, the film was a commercial success: the $300,000 production earned $4,000,000 at the box office.

 The film was very popular in Japan surpassing Gone With the Wind as the highest-grossing film of all time with a gross of over $800,000.

-The film is available on Disney+.